Duda-Mateusz-Data/waste-management-database-form/Background.md

 🏗 Background / Motivation

 This project was created to digitize the waste collection system, which was previously recorded manually on paper 📝.
 It serves as a waste tracking and reporting system for residents submitting waste to a selective waste collection point (PSZOK).

-The goal is to automate record-keeping, streamline reporting, monitor limits, and reduce repeated violations ⚡.
+Goal: ⚡

+Automate record-keeping

+Streamline reporting

+Monitor limits

+Reduce repeated violations

+❌ Problems with the previous system

-Before this system, the paper-based process was inefficient and prone to errors ❌.
-Key issues included:
+Before this project, the paper-based process was inefficient and prone to errors:

-🛑 Difficulty enforcing limits: Exceeding limits was often ignored, and tracking violators was slow.
+🛑 Difficulty enforcing limits – Exceeding limits was often ignored, and tracking violators was slow.

-📄 High paper usage & slow processing: Manual record-keeping was time-consuming and error-prone.
+📄 High paper usage & slow processing – Manual record-keeping was time-consuming and error-prone.

-🔍 Inefficient data retrieval: Searching past submissions by resident or address was cumbersome.
+🔍 Inefficient data retrieval – Searching past submissions by resident or address was cumbersome.

-With this system:
+✅ How this system helps

 👨‍💼 Municipal employees can quickly identify residents exceeding waste limits, which may result in financial penalties 💰.

 🔒 Waste submissions are anonymized for general use, while municipal staff has controlled access to detailed records.

-🧮 Automatic calculations, conditional formatting, and search functionality allow efficient monitoring of yearly limits and help manage waste collection costs.
+🧮 Automatic calculations, conditional formatting, and search functionality allow efficient monitoring of yearly limits.

-📊 Historical data and reporting capabilities provide insights into the origins and volumes of waste, helping the municipality optimize resource allocation.
+📊 Historical data and reporting capabilities provide insights into the origins and volumes of waste, helping the municipality optimize resources and costs.

+🛠 Skills & Learnings

-Through creating this project, I gained significant experience in Google Apps Script and Google Sheets integration ⚙️, designing dynamic and user-friendly forms 🖥️, managing structured data 🗂️, and implementing real-time validations ✅.
+Through creating this project, I gained experience in:

-The system evolved over time with additional features:
+⚙️ Google Apps Script & Google Sheets integration

+🖥️ Designing dynamic, user-friendly forms

+🗂️ Managing structured and anonymized data

+✅ Implementing real-time validations and limit checks

+✨ Key Features Added Over Time

-📚 Dictionaries for waste types
+📚 Dictionaries for waste types and units

-➕ Multiple waste entry rows
+➕ Multiple waste entry rows per submission

-🔎 Search by address
+🔎 Search by address to check yearly limits

-These improvements greatly enhanced efficiency and usability, making the system suitable not only for daily operations but also for reporting and monitoring waste limits throughout the year.
+🖌️ Conditional formatting highlighting limit exceedances

+💡 Impact: The system replaced inefficient paper-based logs, reduced errors, improved limit enforcement, and enabled reporting and analysis of waste collection trends.